posts tagged "vegan"

 My boys and I are very into salads right now.
 And It’s my job to change it up with different and fun salad dressings to keep them interested.
 The scrumptious salad above is 100% from my garden.
 It includes a variety of lettuces, dino kale, tomatoes and cucumbers.
 I love sending the boys out to “pick” a dish that we will be having for dinner, and it’s great to hang out in the kitchen with them while they wash and […]

 Posted on September 10, 2010

-Update: this giveaway has ended and the winner was ildiko v!
 I mentioned in my Stuffed Peppers post the other day that I would give you all the recipe for my Cauliflower “Rice.”
 Around here, we call it Cauli Rice, and I’m super happy that my husband and children like to eat it as much as I do.
 Cauli Rice is a tasty, nutritious, grain-free, alternative to white rice for those of us that follow a Primal or Paleo eating plan.
 Works for the Atkins people too.